FRC2706/Minibots/gen2-build.md

 #### Upgrades for Advanced Functionality

-- Replace the kit motors with ones that have built-in encoders: add $22
+- Replace the kit motors with ones that have built-in encoders: add $25 including new metal motor mounts
-- Replace motor mounts if needed (see below): add $5
+- Replace the AA batteries with 18650 li-ion batteries, holder, and charger: add about $25
-- Replace the AA batteries with 18650 li-ion batteries, holder, and charger: about $25
+- Add a wireless game controller: ???

 ### Parts List